-1. Research publications in peer-reviewed journals will fulfill the research dissemination requirement.
+- 1. Research publications in peer-reviewed journals will fulfill the research dissemination requirement.
+Either a first- or junior-author peer reviewed manuscript or chapter will satisfy this requirement.
+For encyclopedia entries, first author is required.
+However, there is a possibility that a junior author on an encyclopedia entry will suffice when a professor writes a letter stating that the junior author's contribution merits satisfaction of the competency.
 Alternatively, a presentation of a paper session, poster session, or symposium at a conference, where the student is the first author of the work, will also fulfill the research dissemination requirement, as long as the proposal is peer-reviewed and that the scientific committee that reviews submissions includes doctoral-level psychologists.
+A junior author on a peer reviewed symposium presentation may suffice when a professor writes a letter stating that the junior author's contribution merits satisfaction of the competency.
 This will cover international, national, statewide, and local conferences.
-Proof of acceptance and a copy of their poster/presentation must be provided to the Office of Academic Affairs.

-2. There will be a list of acceptable organizations/conferences where research may be presented on file in the Office of Academic Affairs.
-Submissions to conferences not listed must first be approved by the DAA or his/her designee who will make the decision whether or not said conference is appropriate, (and if deemed appropriate will be included on a list for future students to see).

-3. If a student does not present at one of these approved conferences, she or he may do a research-based presentation/poster at a research event sponsored by the College of Psychology or other college or academic unit of NSU with prior approval by the DAA and/or his/her designee.
+Proof of acceptance and a copy of their poster/presentation must be provided to the Office of Academic Affairs. - 2.
+There will be a list of acceptable organizations/conferences where research may be presented on file in the Office of Academic Affairs.
+Submissions to conferences not listed must first be approved by the DAA or his/her designee who will make the decision whether or not said conference is appropriate, (and if deemed appropriate will be included on a list for future students to see). - 3.
+If a student does not present at one of these approved conferences, she or he may do a research-based presentation/poster at a research event sponsored by the College of Psychology or other college or academic unit of NSU with prior approval by the DAA and/or his/her designee.
 This may be research that has, as its basis, a CCE, or a directed study.
 A student may also complete a presentation at a public, professional event (e.g., grand rounds, colloquium, community presentation) with prior approval by the DAA and/or his/her designee to meet this competency requirement.
 For presentations/posters at an NSU-sponsored event or at a public professional event, a faculty member or a licensed psychologist serving as the student's supervisor must complete the Research Dissemination Rubric (Appendix IV), and five (5) out of the six (6) elements on the rubric must be met.